Hospital charges $847 ‘facility fee’ for telehealth visit - NewsBreak

 “This sounds like essentially gouging,” said Adam Fox, deputy director at the Colorado Consumer Health Initiative.
 “It’s really charging for a facility, i.e the hospital, which they are not even accessing.”

-Fox said consumers don’t have any real recourse because there are no regulations in Colorado when it comes to facility fees charged by hospitals.What causes brain fog after COVID?
-New study may have an answer
+Fox said consumers don’t have any real recourse because there are no regulations in Colorado when it comes to facility fees charged by hospitals.Post-COVID ‘brain fog’ could be result of virus changing patients’ spinal fluid

 “I think it’s pretty sad and pathetic,” Tesso said.
 “State lawmakers could really get in front of this. … You know they’re not allowed to do surprise bills, but I believe that’s what this is.
 It’s 100% a surprise bill.”